adriancampos/Swipeup-Utility/README.md

 If you'd like to help translate this app to your language, download the and I'll be glad to add the translation to the app.

+### My question isn't listed here :o

+Feel free to ask me via email or post an [issue](https://github.com/aecl755/GoogleNowSwipeDisabler/issues) with your question and I'll be happy to help.

 [PlaystoreLink]: https://play.google.com/store/apps/details?id=com.AdrianCampos.googlenowswipedisabler
 [Icon]: https://lh6.ggpht.com/VNQdt1qsJL-5AJkuj1xlfVXjebCswWBuIRV9_DkH4K9w5yoiwd0IMCxj_CKRzsBfTq9p=w300-rw